bitquery/widgets/README.md

 ## Credits

-The project is developing with the [Binance](https://binance.com) support on fellowship program.
+The project is developing with the [Binance](https://binance.com) fellowship program support.